-In 2018 we launched our first Clean Cooking Programme, a comprehensive project aimed at facilitating the transition from traditional cookstoves to more efficient models in sub-Saharan Africa.
+In 2018 we launched our Clean Cooking Programme, a comprehensive project aimed at facilitating the transition from traditional cookstoves to more efficient models in sub-Saharan Africa.
 These improved cookstoves guarantee a reduction of over 60% in wood and charcoal consumption, allowing us to significantly cut the carbon footprint associated with cooking activities, while improving the quality of life for the families involved.
 In fact, the use of improved cookstoves entails benefits in terms of health, productivity, gender equality, forest and biodiversity conservation, and emissions reduction.

-Eni has set itself the objective of reaching 10 million people across sub-Saharan Africa by 2027.
+Eni has voluntarily set the objective of reaching 10 million people across sub-Saharan Africa by 2027.
 Furthermore, Eni intends to encourage the transition from improved cookstoves to advanced solutions, which zero the use of unsustainable woody biomass.
 Following this evolution, the goal is to reach 20 million people by 2030, with an associate spending of 300 million dollars.

 Clean Cooking is a pillar of Eni’s effort to contribute to improving living standards in Sub-Saharan Africa; for this reason, Eni endorsed the “Clean Cooking Declaration: Making 2024 the pivotal year for Clean Cooking” promoted by the International Energy Agency (IEA) to accelerate universal access to more modern cooking systems.
 This is an essential step towards ensuring access to affordable, reliable, sustainable and modern energy for all, as established by the United Nations Sustainable Development Goal 7.